-Enthusiastic members, a dynamic Board of Directors and the effective leadership of successive Principal Officers/Chief Executives Leo Williams (2006-08) and David Hope-Jones (2008-) have enabled the Partnership to build up an extensive programme of activity: growing its membership; producing regular bulletins of information; creating a comprehensive website; organising sector-specific forums, stakeholder meetings and training events; responding to enquiries from members of the public and the media; running the Cross-Party Group on Malawi in the Scottish Parliament; organising a programme of academic exchange, relating to Malawian counterparts and hosting their visits to Scotland; and arranging high-profile events when required, both in Scotland and in Malawi.
+Since 2005 the SMP has grown significantly, now employing six staff, with a similar number employed by its sister network in Malawi, the Malawi Scotland Partnership.
+This dynamic, energetic and effective staff team has enabled the Partnership to build up an extensive programme of activity: growing its membership; producing weekly bulletins of information; creating a comprehensive website; organising sector-specific forums, stakeholder meetings and training events; responding to enquiries from members of the public and the media; running the Cross Party Group on Malawi in the Scottish Parliament and an All Party Group in Westminster; and arranging high-profile events when required, both in Scotland and in Malawi.
+The Past and Upcoming Events section of our website gives an excellent flavor of the SMP's work.